ibm-cloud-docs/Registry/registry_vpe.md

 ## Setting up a VPE for {{site.data.keyword.registrylong_notm}}
 {: #registry_vpe_endpoint_setup}

-When you create a VPE gateway by using the CLI or API, you must specify the [cloud resource name (CRN)](#x9494304){: term} of the region that you want to connect to {{site.data.keyword.registryshort_notm}}.
+When you create a VPE gateway by using the command-line interface (CLI) or API, you must specify the [cloud resource name (CRN)](#x9494304){: term} of the region that you want to connect to {{site.data.keyword.registryshort_notm}}.
 Review the following table for the available regions and CRNs to use to create your VPE gateway.

 You can create VPE gateways in these locations:  `au-syd`, `br-sao`, `ca-mon`, `ca-tor`, `eu-de`, `eu-es`, `eu-gb`, `jp-osa`, `jp-tok`, `us-south`, and `us-east` (global registry).